wbzdwjsm/pbwired/README.md

 #### Note: You can use @FinalInject or @ConstantClass in many classes including POJOs, the only restriction is that DO NOT use them in Boot Class(@SpringBootApplication-annotated class) because of forward use of Spring's BeanFactory which @FinalInject/@ConstantClass need.

 ### Part 5: Simply process @Configurable, this is new in v1.3.0
-When we process @Configurable in Spring, we use LTW(LoadTimeWeaving), which means we have to set javaagent into VM options, but in some groups or companies this is prohibited.
+When you process @Configurable in Spring, you may use LTW(LoadTimeWeaving), which means you have to set javaagent into VM options, but in some groups or companies this is prohibited.
-Now we can process @Configurable as follows instead: put @EnableSimpleProcessorForConfigurableAnnotate on any configuration class, that's all!
+Now you can process @Configurable as follows instead: put @EnableSimpleProcessorForConfigurableAnnotate on any configuration class, that's all!
-Then we can use @Configurable freely, as following:
+Then you can use @Configurable freely, as following:

 a) Configuration class:
 ```java
 @Configuration